occisn/cl-speed-relative-performance/README.md

 Actual digits of pi are: 3.14159265358979323846264338327950288419...

-For n = 10,000,000,000 (10 zeros) with no SIMD or parallelization, Common Lisp SBCL is as quick as C:
+For n = 10,000,000,000 (10 zeros) with no SIMD or parallelization at this stage, **Common Lisp SBCL is as quick as C**:

 | Language                                         | Results                        | Execution duration | Function name |
 |--------------------------------------------------|--------------------------------|--------------------|---------------|